G-Research/spark-dgraph-connector/README.md

 ## Examples

-The following examples use a local DGraph instance setup as described in the [Dgraph Quickstart Guide](https://dgraph.io/docs/get-started).
+The following examples use a local Dgraph instance setup as described in the [Dgraph Quickstart Guide](https://dgraph.io/docs/get-started).
 Run [Step 1](https://dgraph.io/docs/get-started/#step-1-run-dgraph) to start an instance and [Step 2](https://dgraph.io/docs/get-started/#step-2-run-mutation) to load example graph data.